Estimating the electrical energy cost of performing arbitrary state preparation using qubits and qudits in integrated photonic circuits: State preparation

 To prepare an n-dimensional state using qubits, $2\log_2(n)$ waveguides and $\log_2(n)$ photons are necessary.
-Moreover, CNOT gates are essential for QSP when considering an initial state $|0\rangle ^{\otimes n}$, since the preparation circuit must be able to generate entanglement between all the qubits \cite{barenco1995elementary}.
+CNOT gates are essential for aQSP when considering an initial state $|0\rangle ^{\otimes n}$, since the preparation circuit must be able to generate entanglement \cite{barenco1995elementary}.
 We have chosen a separable initial state so as to avoid masking energy costs by assuming a highly-entangled resource whose energetic balance would not be treated in our analysis.

-CNOT gates are well known to be non-deterministic in LOQIP, and the most common heralded CNOT gate requires 6 channels.
-This CNOT gate is represented in Fig. \ref{fig:cnot_obrien}, in the manner it was first proposed \cite{o2003demonstration}, and in the framework of fully programmable photonic circuits using the Clements topology.
-This gate has a probability of success of $1/9$, but it is self-heralded, which is an important feature for larger circuits, as it reduces the number of ancillary photons required to operate.
+CNOT gates are well known to be non-deterministic in linear optical quantum information processing (LOQIP).
+The CNOT gate as first proposed in the context of fully programmable photonic circuits using the Clements topology \cite{o2003demonstration} has a success probability of $1/9$ and is self-heralded.
+While this is attractive because it does not require ancillary photons, the approach is not scalable: implementing a multi-gate circuit requires cascading multiple CNOT operations, causing the overall success probability to decrease exponentially as $(1/9)^{N_{\mathrm{CNOT}}}$.
+Moreover, verifying correct operation still requires measurement of the output state.

-Fig. \ref{fig:cnot_obrien}(c) shows that the majority of the MZIs in the programmable CNOT component must be to $V=V_\pi$, in order to implement the identity operation (being set in the bar state).
-This is the main contribution to the cost of programming such gates on a universal platform, and to QSP with qubits.
-Therefore, in order to optimize the energetic cost of operation, we seek to minimize the number of CNOT gates \cite{divincenzo1994results} used for QSP.
+Another proposal is to use the KLM scheme \cite{knill2000efficient,Knill2001}, which, by leveraging an entangled initial state, auxiliary photons, post-selection and feedforward, effectively increases the probability of success in implementing CNOT gates, achieving a near-deterministic gate.
+This capability is crucial for aQSP, as the generation of entanglement through CNOT gates is a fundamental requirement.
+However, the scheme incurs significant resource overhead—including additional photons and classical feedforward control—highlighting the trade-off between deterministic operation and resource efficiency.
+We note that our analysis does not consider how the resource state $\ket{t_n}$ is generated, which in principle could be prepared offline using CNOTs and then injected into the circuit.

+In fully programmable photonic circuits, such as those based on the Clements topology, implementing CNOT gates within the KLM framework imposes substantial scaling requirements on the interferometric network.
+Even the basic KLM CNOT, which succeeds with probability $1/4$, requires a large interferometer to realize the corresponding unitary transformation, typically implemented as a $24 \times 24$ array of Mach–Zehnder interferometers.
+Increasing the success probability toward near-deterministic operation further demands the use of additional ancilla photons and teleportation-based gate constructions.
+As shown in our analysis, these added resources translate directly into a significant increase in the energy required to program and operate the circuit.
+Consequently, at the algorithmic level, the energetic cost of aQSP in fully programmable photonic platforms is largely governed by the number of entangling operations required.